Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesItaly provides subsidies for energy-efficient systems and related infrastructure improvements.
+Tax IncentivesYesSubsidies are available for implementing energy-efficient systems and related infrastructure improvements.

-Sales Tax22% VAT – as of September 2025The standard Value Added Tax rate applied to services.
+Sales Tax22% VAT – as of September 2025Standard Italian Value Added Tax rate applies to services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Bari as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions or IP transit to major interconnection points in Milan and Rome.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Bari as of September 2025.
+Businesses require private network extensions or IP transit to connect to cloud provider Points of Presence (PoPs) in major hubs like Milan or Rome.

 Power Analysis